TEXT-S&P summary: Telekom Austria AG

 Telekom Austria's business risk profile is supported, in our view, by its

-Belarus.
-We also note that Telekom Austria has a rigid cost structure because
+risks, notably in Belarus.
+We also note that Telekom Austria has a rigid cost

-of the high number of civil servants working at its domestic fixed-line
+structure because of the high number of civil servants working at its domestic

 Telekom Austria's financial risk profile is primarily supported by the group's